alan-turing-institute/sqlsynthgen/README.md

 1. Install [Poetry](https://python-poetry.org/docs/#installation).
 1. Create a Poetry environment and install dependencies with `poetry install`.
+   Use `poetry install --all-extras`, if you want to be able to build the docs.
 1. Activate a Poetry shell with `poetry shell`.
    We will assume that this shell is active for the remainder of the instructions.